Core utilities

 Alias operator>>(const Alias& a, int i);

-Arithmetic operators.
-Each of these is defined if the corresponding operator is defined for T. Only homogeneous operators are defined, except for the bitwise shift operators.
+is defined for T. Only homogeneous operators are defined, except for the

 bool operator==(const Alias& a, const Alias& b);